codeplaysoftware/syclacademy/Code_Exercises/ND_Range_Kernel/README.md

 directly to the subscript operator of an `accessor`, you can retrieve the `id` by calling the `get_global_id` member function.

-Feel free to use either the buffer/accessor model and feel free to use any method of synchronization and copy back.
+Feel free to try out different USM pointers and to use any method of synchronization and copy back.

 ## Build and execution hints